 A new edition of the book is planned that will merge the two into a single volume.
 Until its release, you can still read The Practical Buddhist for the price of a good coffee.

 What if you could discover life’s inherent meaning without belief, guilt, or religion?

-> My experiences within Christianity and later, Kriya Yoga, led me to conclude that religion wasn’t the answer; that religion was created by man in his search for a more meaningful existence.
+My experiences within Christianity led me to conclude that ‘big religion’ wasn’t the answer; that religion was created by man in his search for a more meaningful existence.

-> I found that Buddhism (before the 26 centuries of cultural and geographic influences transformed it into a ceremonial religion) was originally a non-theist mode of living that led to a more meaningful life.
+I found that Buddhism (before the 26 centuries of cultural and geographic influences transformed it into a ceremonial religion) was originally a secular, simple mode of living that led to a more meaningful life.

-> The Essentials of Practical Buddhism
+The Essentials of Practical Buddhism

-> The Practical Buddhist, my third book, is tempered by over fifty years of inquiry, study, and direct experience.
-In this book, I write about the role religion plays in my life, society, and clearly explain what’s behind Practical Buddhism.
+The Practical Buddhist, my third book, is tempered by over fifty years of inquiry, study, and direct experience.
+In this book, I write about the role religion plays in my life, society, and clearly explain what’s behind the active practices of Practical Buddhism.

-> “As the title implies, Practical Buddhism is what’s left when the funny hats, strange-sounding prayers, and saffron robes are laid aside and the practitioner focuses on daily meditation, the practice of mindfulness, and the expression of compassionate kindness.” –The Practical Buddhist
+“As the title implies, Practical Buddhism is what’s left when the funny hats, strange-sounding prayers, and saffron robes are laid aside and the practitioner focuses on daily meditation, the practice of mindfulness, and the expression of compassionate kindness.” –The Practical Buddhist

 Written to explain a simpler, more accessible practice of Buddhism apart from the ceremonies and rituals, the narrative also touches on a personally revealing spiritual journey woven between dramatic life events that ultimately led me to a life of meaning and fulfillment.

 Though I am an atheist, this not a book that attacks religion nor does it level scorn at those who find comfort and personal meaning within it.
 Instead, it provides an honest account of my own experiences while gently encouraging others to embrace the spirit and practice of inquiry.